Can you substitute numbers for the letters in these sums?

-Can you arrange 5 different digits (from 0 - 9) in the cross in the
+Can you arrange 5 different digits (from 0 - 9) in the cross in the way described?

 There are 78 prisoners in a square cell block of twelve cells.
 The clever prison warder arranged them so there were 25 along each wall of the prison block.
 How did he do it?

 Find the sum and difference between a pair of two-digit numbers.
 Now find the sum and difference between the sum and difference!
 What happens?

-Place the numbers 1 to 10 in the circles so that each number is the
+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 Use your logical-thinking skills to deduce how much Dan's crisps and ice-cream cost altogether.

 Look carefully at the numbers.
 What do you notice?
-Can you make another square using the numbers 1 to 16, that displays the same
+Can you make another square using the numbers 1 to 16, that displays the same properties?

 In how many ways can you stack these rods, following the rules?